 As a part of the Capital Projects Plan, the County approved a County-wide development impact fee.
-The fee is designed to fund future public facilities and capital improvements to support the growth within Fresno County.
-The County completed the County Impact Fee Study and is currently negotiating with cities to collect and remit the fee to the County.
-The fee became effective August 2008.
+The fee is designed to fund future public facilities and capital improvements to support growth within Fresno County.
+The fee became effective August 2008 and is being implemented in a phased in approach.
+It is not expected to generate significant amounts of funding until the fee is fully implemented and the local economy and housing market improve.